Espouse2/Java-Pascal-Triangle/README.md

 # Java-Pascal-Triangle
 This is my project I have created for Introduction to Programming in Java course.

-This project consists of 4 classes:
+This project is divided into 4 classes:

 ### Main:
 This class is the controller of my project.
 Here everything comes to life and everything is put together to form a working project.